 But first, let’s zoom out for a moment.
 The Field Notes you’re reading now, are part of T-Factor.
 This European project researches what chances and possibilities are to be found within big, urban development projects for temporary initiatives or ‘meanwhile’ uses.

-For the upcoming two years, groups in Amsterdam, Bilbao, London, Kaunas, Milan and Lisbon are rethinking the use of spaces ‘in the meanwhile’, while restructuring the developing area.
-We are finding the cracks and openings in these big plans for small, but meaningful activities attuned to the scales of every-day life and the social fabric of a neighbourhood.
+For the upcoming two years, groups in Amsterdam, Bilbao, London, Kaunas, Milan and Lisbon are rethinking the use of spaces ‘in the meanwhile’, while restructuring the developing area. finding the cracks and openings in these big plans for small, but meaningful activities attuned to the scales of every-day life and the social fabric of a neighbourhood.
 In Amsterdam, this approach is shaped in an inclusive way that offers space to a variety of life forms: people, plants, animals and microbes.

 This walk and Field Notes are input for the participatory action research, as part of the explorative and inquiry phase of T-Factor.

 The Amsterdam Science Park is situated in the East of Amsterdam.
 Bordered by train-tracks and partly encapsulated by water, this terrain is home to the intangibles of scientific knowledge, innovation and fundamental research.
 Inhabited by students, research groups, workers, startups, locals and ‘statushouders’, this man-built environment is dominated by large institutional buildings.
 The University.
 The Data Centre.
 The Campus.

 An area normally buzzing with life, but today this terrain is vacant.
 Although - is it really?